-How Important is Telling the Truth in a Relationship?
+How Much Truth is enough in a Relationship?

 To be in love is a beautiful feeling, but to be in love with someone who loves you the way you deserve to be loved is heavenly.
 This is why it can be heart shuttering when you discover that the person to whom you have surrendered your heart isn’t as honest with you as you would preferred them to be.
 It’s not uncommon to find people who have given up on romance altogether for fear of such uncertainties, or because they have been through a disturbing past experience and are weary to trust.

 It is without doubt that honesty is vital for all forms of relationships including basic friendships, but where romance is involved, it couldn’t be more emphasized.
 Romantic relationships are fragile and take time to nature.
 It takes trust to grow a relationship to full maturity, and honesty forms the foundation upon which trust is built.
 A strong foundation of honesty forms a stronger happier relationship.

 But how much truth is enough for a relationship?